 Paula Fernandez Costagliola - Treasurer/Exec

-Nina Rongokea - Exec
+Nina Rongokea - QLDC/Exec

-Billy Barton - Technical Advisor
+Billy Barton - Technical advisor

-Mary Hunt - Technical Advisor
+Mary Hunt - Technical advisor

 Judy Thompson - Trap line coordinator, Luggate